fahidRM/pythonista_widgets/README.md

-# pythonista_widgets
+# Pythonista Widgets
-A collection of Pythonista widgets
+A collection of Pythonista widgets I built & use.

 ## Background